 - What kind of purchase plans are available, and is billing a flat rate, or related to use?
 Your usage needs are likely going to fluctuate, perhaps on a daily, weekly, or monthly basis.
 Companies will offer a variety of pricing models for you to choose from, but you should ask about tiers, and what the company offers if you do not use all of the API calls in a package.
 Ask what happens if they have a flat rate, and you go over the ceiling.
 Are there additional fees, or will these retain the same rate?

 - What kind of rate limits does the company have?
 Having the right limit helps ensure that your API continues to provide a consistent experience, even as usage increases.
 In addition, rate limits can protect your systems against DoS attacks and improve your application’s end-user experience.
+Ask about response times, throughput ceilings, and how the platform maintains low latency under peak enterprise load.
+Performance degradation during traffic spikes is often where vendor limitations surface.

 - What kind of consulting and support do they provide?
 As your organization evolves, your needs will as well, and your vendor should be prepared to consult on new solutions, or adjust to meet your changing needs.
 Additionally, an evolving business means evolving support requirements.
 Ask not only about their overall support availability, but if support scales based upon your package.